AwaNoodle/buildingAppWithDocker/README.md

 </body>
 ```

 Now we need a Dockerfile to tell Docker what base we are going to use and that we want to add in our files.
-Create a new file called **dockerfile** (no extension) and place it in the root of the **excercise1** (you can do this on your host machine if you prefer).
+Create a new file called **Dockerfile** (no extension) and place it in the root of the project.
 Add the following content:

 ```
 FROM kitematic/hello-world-nginx